deepskies/cosmoNODE/logistics/log.md

 			- up to backprop, got a gradient problem
 			- fixed, ODE_demo now runs, however, loss is always zero
 			- it is getting the pred_y dead on so it must have the answer
+				- we understand why: by t0.size == [1] we basically are only trying to solve y for that point, we need to give it other values to calculate y for

+		- 12:00 PM
+			- batching almost working